Children, youth and families

 Developing child and youth services

-The Ombudsman for Children supervises the implementation of children's rights.
+The Ombudsman for Children monitors the implementation of the rights of the child.

 Children's are enshrined in the UN Convention on the Rights of the Child.
 Finland ratified the Convention in 1991.
 The agreement binds the state, municipalities, parents and other adults to the implementation of children's rights in various fields.

-In Finland the Ombudsman for Children oversees the implementation of the Convention on the Rights of the Child.
+In Finland the Ombudsman for Children promotes, monitors and assesses the implementation of the Convention on the Rights of the Child.

 Development work by MSAH advisory boards